 There are now 24 separate lawsuits challenging the HHS mandate, which is a regulation under the Affordable Care Act (aka “Obamacare”).
 Catholic University filed suit on May 21, 2012.
 These HHS challenges were not affected by the Supreme Court’s June 28th ruling on the constitutionality of the “individual mandate.”

-The Becket Fund led the charge against the unconstitutional HHS mandate, and along with Wheaton represents: Belmont Abbey College, Colorado Christian University, the Eternal Word Television Network, and Ave Maria University.
+Becket led the charge against the unconstitutional HHS mandate, and along with Wheaton represents Belmont Abbey College, Colorado Christian University, the Eternal Word Television Network, and Ave Maria University.

-(Photo: At the foot of the Thomas Jefferson memorial, LaTonya Taylor (Wheaton), President John Garvey (CUA), President Philip Ryken (Wheaton), President Bill Mumma (Becket Fund), and Kristina Arriaga (Becket Fund) stand in solidarity for religious freedom.
+(Photo: At the foot of the Thomas Jefferson memorial, LaTonya Taylor (Wheaton), President John Garvey (CUA), President Philip Ryken (Wheaton), President Bill Mumma (Becket), and Kristina Arriaga (Becket) stand in solidarity for religious freedom.
 Photo credit, Ed Pfueller/The Catholic University of America.)